xebia-functional/cellular-automata/blog/README.md

    whenever the _const_ expression evaluates to `true`.
 In release mode, this ends up being a static guard after all!

-{% note %}
+> ℹ️ _Const_ implementation bounds
+>

-**Note:** _const_ implementation bounds, i.e., _const_ expressions in
+> **Note:** _const_ implementation bounds, i.e., _const_ expressions in
-_const_ parameter positions, are available in nightly Rust, but not in stable Rust.
-With the nightly toolchain, we could use a conditional trait implementation on an unrelated helper type to statically guard against out-of-range values of `K` through emission of a compiler error.
+> _const_ parameter positions, are available in nightly Rust, but not in stable
+> Rust.
+With the nightly toolchain, we could use a conditional trait
+> implementation on an unrelated helper type to statically guard against
+> out-of-range values of `K` through emission of a compiler error.

 ```rust
 // Available in nightly only.